jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

     - Use your own PC (opening your PC up to the world might bring about some security concerns).
 3. Deploy our website to the file hosting service.
 4. Setup a web-server, like NGINX.
 This would include:
-    - Setting up security certificates (SSL) as we would want HTTPS; and
+    - Setting up security certificates (SSL) as we probably would want HTTPS; and
     - Listening to requests.
 5. Register and setup up the domain with a DNS service.
 6. Establish some form of traffic reporting (optional).